 - Lack of wifi means that setup is an exercise in guessing.
 Tape it to an HO car and just hope the height/clearance will give something usable on video.
 Can’t easily do a little quick test before running.

-Specs for the SQ12 recorded stream in 720p:
+Specs for the SQ12 generated files in 720p:

 Input #0, avi, from 'MOVI0000.avi':